1vanz/1vanz.github.io/_pages/cv.md

 ------

 **SINOPEC Petroleum Engineering Zhongyuan Co.
 Ltd**

-<p align="right">Zhengzhou, China</p>
-<p align="right">Jun 2021 - Aug 2021</p>
-**Project Management Assistant of Iraq Oil Field Development Project** *Participated in writing the report of Project Execution Plan and understood the overall process of an international project.*
+**Project Management Assistant of Iraq Oil Field Development Project**

+*Participated in writing the report of Project Execution Plan and understood the overall process of an international project.*

-- Authored the report on Value Improvement Procedure including the specific measurements before, during and
+* Authored the report on Value Improvement Procedure including the specific measurements before, during and

   after excavation, and presented the report.

-- Responsible for the English version of the 50-page report on the Front-End Engineering Design.
+* Responsible for the English version of the 50-page report on the Front-End Engineering Design.

 **Structural Engineer Assistant, Structural Design Institute**